FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/Pages/Logout.cshtml %}
 ```

 Update the `appsettings.json` file.
 You need to add the entire <span>SetupDotnet</span>{:.field} object so that the code above can be configured correctly. <span>Authority</span>{:.field} is just the location of the user identity server, in this case, FusionAuth.

 ```json
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/appsettings.json %}
 ```

-Wait, where’s the client secret?
+Wait, where's the client secret?
 This file is in Git, but you should not put secrets under version control.
 Instead, the client secret is provided on the command line via an environment variable.
 This change means the correct way to publish and start the web application is now as shown below (where you replace `<YOUR_CLIENT_SECRET>` with the client secret value, which for this example is `change-this-in-production-to-be-a-real-secret`):

 ```shell
 dotnet publish -r osx-x64 && SetupDotnet__ClientSecret=<YOUR_CLIENT_SECRET> bin/Debug/net7.0/osx-x64/publish/SetupDotnet
 ```

-Once you’ve updated all these files, you can publish and start the application.
+Once you've updated all these files, you can publish and start the application.
 You should be able to log in with a previously created user and see the claims.
 Go to `http://localhost:5000` and click on the <span>Secure</span>{:.uielement} page.
-You’ll be prompted to log in using FusionAuth’s default login page.
-You can [theme the login screen of FusionAuth](/docs/v1/tech/themes/) if you want to make the login page look like your company’s brand.
+You'll be prompted to log in using FusionAuth's default login page.
+You can [theme the login screen of FusionAuth](/docs/v1/tech/themes/) if you want to make the login page look like your company's brand.

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-login-page.png" alt="FusionAuth login page" class="img-fluid bottom-cropped" width="1200" figure=false %}

-After you’ve signed in, you’ll end up at the "Secure" page and will see all claims encoded in the JWT.
+After you've signed in, you'll end up at the "Secure" page and will see all claims encoded in the JWT.

 {% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-secure-page-claims.png" alt="Logged in page with claims" class="img-fluid bottom-cropped" width="1200" figure=false %}